-Spotify has an interesting revenue model, which is unlike the traditional music industry, where the artists are paid based on every song sold.
-With Spotify, record labels who own the rights to the music are paid upto 70% royalty of the revenues generated, and the artists get paid from these record labels directly.
+Unlike the traditional music industry, Spotify has an interesting revenue model, where the artists are paid based on every song sold.
+With Spotify, record labels who own the rights to the music are paid up to 70% royalty of the revenues generated, and the artists get paid from these record labels directly.

-Spotify is based entirely on Microservices architecture, which has been confirmed and explained by Kevin Goldsmith, who was the former CTO at Spotify.
+Spotify is based entirely on Microservices architecture, confirmed and explained by Kevin Goldsmith, the former CTO at Spotify.
 But first, let us understand the concept of microservices architecture.

 What is Microservices Architecture?

 Microservices architecture is a style for developing applications that allow the large part of the application to be segregated into smaller independent parts, each delivering its functionality.
 Thus, when the user prompts a request, a microservices-based application calls one or many internal microservices to respond.